LucasParaiso/Quote-Your-RPG-Adventure/README.md

 # Quote Your RPG Adventure
-Keep epic moments from your RPG adventure inside FoundryVTT
+Keep epic moments from your RPG adventure